 The module Specialization Phase

 Formally, the first six months of final thesis work belong to the module Specialization Phase.
 In these six months, a seminar will be given in the Seminar on the Specialization Phase (“Studierendenseminar”) in the context of the Scientific Concept Development.
 It should be noted that this seminar must be given in the “Studierendenseminar” that usually takes place during the lecture period on Wednesdays from 15:45-17:15 o'clock.
-Suggestions for dates and seminar titles should be sent to Kathi Maurer, ideally before the semester starts.
-The current seminar-calendar can be found on the website at 'Study and Teaching'.
+After booking a date in the respective Ilias course dates and seminar titles should be sent to Kathi Maurer.

 The seminar talk should take 20-25 minutes, followed by a discussion.
 The total duration should not exceed 45 minutes.
 After the seminar, there should be a feedback discussion with the Advisors and the Supervisor, in which the progress made so far is evaluated and next steps are discussed.